AthertonCarl/Project/Prototype2020-09-01/README.md

 # Prototype Current State
-This contains the current state of prototype.
+This contains the current state of my student web application prototype.